Time off to work, study or train

 • training.

-The 25 hours includes travel time and meal breaks.
+The 25 hours includes travel time to and from work.
 You must still provide care for a significant period each day.

 You must tell us within 14 days if you: